Birmingham and Midland Tramways

 Birmingham and Midlands Tramways tramway man No 327

-B&MTJC employee No 327.
-Note that his collar initials are simply 'B M T' rather than 'B & M T'.
-He is also wearing a more modern tensioned-crown peaked cap.
+B&MTJC employee No 327 — photo undated, but probably mid-to-late Edwardian.
+Rather than a drooping-peak cap, the subject is wearing a more modern tensioned-crown peaked cap.
 The presence of a licence badge suggests that he worked within the Birmingham municipal boundary, so he would have been employed by either the B&MTL, the CofBTCo (up until 1911) or the SST(L)Co.
 Author's Collection.

 Senior staff